alejandroulate/alejandroulate/README.md

 # Hi there, I'm <a href="https://www.linkedin.com/in/alejandro-ulate-arce-602a19249/"> Alejandro </a> 👋
 An electrical engineering student at the University of Costa Rica.
-I love the challenge of turning big complex problems into smaller and more manageable ones in order to search for the simplest solution.
+I love the challenge of turning big complex problems into smaller and more manageable ones in order to find the simplest solution.

 Coding can become hard at times, but as the saying goes: "A smooth sea never made a skillfull sailor".
 Then I guess that makes this my sailing journal ⚓.